posita/dyce/docs/translations.md

 !!! note

-    This is a complicated example that involves some fairly sophisticated programming techniques (recursion, memoization, closures, etc.).
+    This is a complicated example that involves some fairly sophisticated programming techniques (recursion, memoization, nested functions, etc.).
     The point is not to suggest that such techniques are required to be productive.
     However, it is useful to show that ``dyce`` is flexible enough to model these types of outcomes in a couple dozen lines of code.
     It is high-level enough to lean on for nuanced number crunching without a lot of detailed knowledge, while still being low-level enough that authors knowledgeable of advanced programming techniques are not precluded from using them.